 These can all be used on the upper and lower eyelids with great success.
 These non-surgical alternatives often make a significant difference and, while they do not replace blepharoplasty surgery, represent a good option for patients who are unable to undergo more invasive surgery.

-Under the direct care of Dr. Mulholland, all blepharoplasty procedures are performed within the state of the art SpaMedica surgical suites.
-As one of the most commonly performed procedures at SpaMedica in Toronto, know you’ll be in good care from your pre-consultation to your aftercare.
+Under the direct care of Dr. Mulholland or Dr. Bell, all blepharoplasty procedures are performed within SpaMedica’s state-of-the-art surgical suites.
+Blepharoplasty is one of the most commonly performed procedures at SpaMedica in Toronto.
 As one of Canada’s most renowned plastic surgeons, Dr. Mulholland believes that every patient should be treated with the utmost individualized care.
-He does not believe in a cookie-cutter approach to cosmetic surgery, as everyone is unique.

 To ensure successful blepharoplasty surgery, you will be advised to take the following precautions: